KyuuKiya/kyuukiya.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-# About
+# About Me
-A graduate student studying nuclear science and energy engineering at Osaka University with a focus on radiation measurements in boron neutron capture therapy.
+Jiye Qiu (邱 季野 / キュウ キヤ) is a graduate student studying nuclear science and energy engineering at Osaka University with a focus on radiation measurements in boron neutron capture therapy.
 Obtained bachelor of engineering degree in biomedical engineering from the University of Sydney with first class honours in 2021.

 # News
 - *2023.07*: Made a oral presentation in [JSNCT-19](https://www.jsnct19.jp/).